PennLINC/qsirecon/docs/reconstruction.rst

 Atlases
 ^^^^^^^

-The following atlases are included in ``qsiprep`` and are used by default in the :ref:`preconfigured_workflows`.
+The following atlases are included in ``qsirecon`` and are used by default in the :ref:`preconfigured_workflows`.
 If you use one of them please be sure to cite the relevant publication.